Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Introduction

-We do not know if these additional assumptions, namely \hyp{NC} and \hyp{NSE}, are really necessary but $(i)$ they really play a key role in our proofs of the comparison results both in the first- and second-order case; $(ii)$ N. El Karoui \cite{ElK} used the probabilistic analogue of \hyp{NSE} in her work; $(iii)$ Proposition~\ref{VBC-uec} in Section~\ref{lpvc} shows that, if \hyp{NSE} holds then the Ventcell boundary condition is satisfied in a strong sense.
+It is not clear to what extent these additional assumptions, namely \hyp{NC}-\hyp{QC-G} and \hyp{NSE}, are necessary.
+However, $(i)$ they really play a key role in our proofs of the comparison results both in the first- and second-order case; $(ii)$ N. El Karoui \cite{ElK} used the probabilistic analogue of \hyp{NSE} in her work; $(iii)$ Proposition~\ref{VBC-uec} in Section~\ref{lpvc} shows that, if \hyp{NSE} holds then the Ventcell boundary condition is satisfied in a strong sense.
 In any case, one may think that \hyp{NC} or \hyp{NSE} ensures that the Ventcell boundary condition is seen in a right way.

 We conclude this introduction by a remark: the approach that we use here allows to treat, as a special case, Neumann boundary condition---typically $-u_{x_N}+G(x,t,Du)=0$.
 However, some of the assumptions we use in order to obtain comparison results---see \hyp{NC} and \hyp{NSE} in Section~\ref{sec:hyp}---are clearly too restrictive compared to the ones which are used in the literature on the Neumann case.
 But maybe some specific modification of our arguments allows not only to recover all the known results but also to improve them.